harmslab/latticeproteins/README.md

 ## Credit

 This is a fork of the ``latticeprotein`` simulator written by [Jesse Bloom](http://research.fhcrc.org/bloom/en.html).
 There are some pretty significant differences between the two packages.
+Mainly, I've added Numpy as a key dependency of this module to speed up computation and improve memory efficiency.
 All credit goes to Jesse for the original implementation, so please cite Jesse's papers if you use this software:

 * [Protein stability promotes evolvability](http://www.ncbi.nlm.nih.gov/pubmed/16581913)